ChatGPT vs Claude vs Gemini (2026 Comparisons)

 There is no perfect AI.

-There is only the right AI for the right task.
+There’s only the right AI for the right task.

 How I Tested These AI Tools